Keats/vincentprouillet/content/post/testing-a-different-spa-routing.md

 The route name will be checked at compile time as well, no more typos!

 ## The end
-Will this work for more complex solutions?
+Will this work for complex apps?
 I don't know but I will certainly try it and report!